AtilioA/AlertaDoTesouro/README.md

 ## ⚙️ Back-end

 The back-end REST API is fully functional and was made with Express.
-Multiple endpoints have been defined and they can be explored extensively by referring to the file `.insomnia.json` file, which can be imported into [Insomnia](https://insomnia.rest/) itself or possibly other REST clients.
+Multiple endpoints have been defined and they can be explored extensively by referring to the `.insomnia.json` file, which can be imported into [Insomnia](https://insomnia.rest/) itself or possibly other REST clients.

 ### Example: listing treasury bonds